vygr/ChrysaLisp/docs/COMMS.md

 by suspending the process until a message is received.

-It is possible to examine a mailbox to see if any mail is available without suspending the calling process by use of the `'sys_mail 'try_read` function.
+It is possible to examine a mailbox to see if any mail is available without suspending the calling process by use of the `'sys_mail 'poll` function.
 Polling of multiple mailboxes and selection from multiple mailboxes is provided by `'sys_mail 'poll` and `'sys_mail 'select` function calls.